-- Demonstrate that there would be no potential impact on the nearby Castle Hill Farm Meadows Local Wildlife Site; and - Have due regard to the provisions of Policy GTS 6 'Detailed Planning Considerations'.
+- Demonstrate that there would be no potential impact on the nearby Castle Hill Farm Meadows Local Wildlife Site; and - Have due regard to the provisions of Policy GTS 7 'Detailed Planning Considerations'. - The six additional pitches at The Haven should be developed as part of a comprehensive redevelopment of the existing site to provide an improved layout conducive to community and individual well being, through good design.